 Upstream of Highway 101 Reach (Upstream Reach)

-The hydraulic model is being recalibrated to incorporate the conditions observed during the storms that caused the creek’s banks to overflow on December 31, 2022.
-The San Francisquito Creek Joint Powers Authority (SFCJPA) is undergoing validation of initial findings through a 3rd party independent review and creek channel surveys.
-This recalibration is expected to be completed in early 2024, and based on initial findings, the channel widening, top-of-bank improvements, and Pope-Chaucer Road Bridge Replacement projects will need to be reassessed by the SFCJPA Board upon completion of the recalibration.
+The hydraulic model has been recalibrated to incorporate the conditions observed during the storms that caused the creek’s banks to overflow on December 31, 2022.
+The San Francisquito Creek Joint Powers Authority (SFCJPA) completed the validation of initial findings through a 3rd party independent review and creek channel surveys and is in the process of executing a Master Services Agreement.
+The consultant services include updating the project objectives and design criteria based on the recalibrated hydraulics model, and to reevaluate the alternatives listed in the Environmental Impact Report (EIR).

-The San Francisquito Creek Joint Powers Authority (SFCJPA) will continue its effort in preparing applications for regulatory permits to construct the Upstream Reach of the San Francisquito Creek Flood Protection, Ecosystem Restoration, and Recreation Project (Project) upon completion of the recalibration.
+The San Francisquito Creek Joint Powers Authority (SFCJPA) will resume preparing applications for regulatory permits to construct the Upstream Reach of the San Francisquito Creek Flood Protection, Ecosystem Restoration, and Recreation Project (Project) upon completion of reevaluating the EIR alternatives and selecting the preferred project alternative.
 Draft regulatory permit applications were submitted in July 2022.

 Retrofit or replacement of the existing top-of-bank floodwalls along both sides of the creek banks downstream of the Newell Road bridge and upstream of W. Bayshore Road was added to the Project.
-The SFCJPA will resume preparing a Supplemental EIR upon completion of the recalibration of the hydraulic model and anticipates completing it in mid-2024.
-Valley Water will resume developing design documents and it is anticipated to complete the design documents by the winter of 2024.
+The SFCJPA will resume preparing a Supplemental EIR in coordination with a consultant through the Master Services Agreement.
+The SFCJPA will take the lead in developing design documents, which are anticipated to be completed by summer 2025.
 Construction is expected in 2026.

-Pope-Chaucer Street Bridge Replacement is currently at 85% design.
-After receiving input from the Palo Alto Architectural Review Board (ARB) at its study session on December 17, 2020, Valley Water and the SFCJPA continue to coordinate with the City of Palo Alto to complete the design.
-Valley Water will resume developing design documents and it is anticipated to complete the design documents by the winter of 2024.
-Construction is expected in 2026.
+The Pope-Chaucer Street Bridge Replacement is currently at 85% design.
+Following the input from the Palo Alto Architectural Review Board (ARB) at its study session on December 17, 2020, Valley Water and the SFCJPA continue coordinating with the City of Palo Alto to finalize the design by winter 2024.
+Construction is scheduled to begin in 2026.

 Previous Updates